M-Devloo/Cutouch-shutter-actuator/README.md

 * WMOV 0, D0 : This is a moving part that puts the value 0 into the data word D0 when the input goes from ON to OFF (negative flank)

-* WINC D0, This increases a counter for shutter `UP` calculation.
+* WINC D0 : This increases a counter for shutter `UP` calculation.

-* WADDD D8, D2, D8, this adds up dataword D2 & D8 together which is saved in to D8 (percentage) when the shutter goes OFF.
+* WADDD D8, D2, D8 : This adds up dataword D2 & D8 together which is saved in the dataword `D8` (percentage) when the shutter goes OFF.

 * WMOV 0, D2 : This resets the current percentage status.

 * \>, D8, 100 : This is used to avoid overflowing the percentage (Max 100% is possible)

 We also need the second row  to complete our calculation, this is the `DOWN` section.
-This is basically the same but for the DOWN status, although the it is possible to have a `underflow`, meaning if the dataword (which can hold 0xFFFF value), it needs to be reset back to 0%
+This is basically the same but for the DOWN status, although it is possible to have a `underflow`, meaning if the dataword (which can hold 0xFFFF value) underflows, it needs to be reset back to 0%.

-> Just to mention, this is part of the status calculation as some is also done in the basic code.
+> The rest of the status calculation can be found in the basic code.

 #### Summary for ladder

 The ladder code contains the most important code for the shutter actuator as ladder never fails.
-> The ladder diagram gets scanned 6000 times every second for changes.
-So its fast also !
+> Note: The ladder diagram gets scanned 6000 times every second for changes.

 In the application, we are also using basic interrupts.
-This allows the ladder code to execute basic code through INTERRUPTS which is done through `DoLadderInt` interrupt located in the basic code.
+This allows the ladder code to execute basic code through INTERRUPTS which is done through the `DoLadderInt` interrupt located in the basic code.
-This is done through `F40` which can be found at the start of this ladder diagram.
+This is done by `F40` which can be found at the start of this ladder diagram.
 It gets activated when a dataword is different from 0.
 The interrupt will perform the rest of the calculation which is required to find the correct status of the shutters as mentioned in the status calculation section.

 ---

 There are a few files attached that contains information on which does what.
-Although some of it in still in dutch, it contains every single variable, constant, IO & timer that is used in this program.
+Although some of it in still in dutch, it contains every single variable, constant, IO & timer that is used in this software.

 * [Shutter timers](shutter-timers.info)
 * [Shutter constants](shutters-const.info)